 This product can be taken with organic foods when convenient.
-When taking this product with other supplements, we suggest comparing the selenium and zinc content of each to ensure you are not taking too much of these minerals.
+When taking this product with other supplements, we suggest ensuring there is no iodine in any other supplement, unless instructed by your healthcare provider, to ensure you are not taking too much.
 Please check with your health care provider or pharmacist before mixing any supplement with medications, as there may be contraindications.

 Benefits of Lugol’s Iodine